-Each Team is supported by an individual coach (the "Coaches").
+Each Team is supported by a coach (the "Coach(es)").
 Coaches must have a profound knowledge of European data protection law and an excellent command of English.
 A Coach cannot support more than one Team.
 The Administration can reject a Coach suggested by a Team.